senatorjossy-creator/lord-x/README.md

 ---

 Want a tailored README?
 I can personalize this file to highlight your best projects, add live badges, custom project cards, or a professional summary.
 Provide the details below and I’ll update this README for you.
+# This is a basic workflow to help you get started with Actions

+name: Lord X

+# Controls when the workflow will run
+on: android and ios
+  # Triggers the workflow on push or pull request events but only for the "main" branch
+  push:
+    branches: [ "main" ]
+  pull_request:
+    branches: [ "main" ]

+  # Allows you to run this workflow manually from the Actions tab
+  workflow_dispatch:

+# A workflow run is made up of one or more jobs that can run sequentially or in parallel
+jobs:
+  # This workflow contains a single job called "build"
+  build:
+    # The type of runner that the job will run on
+    runs-on: ubuntu-latest

+    # Steps represent a sequence of tasks that will be executed as part of the job
+    steps:
+      # Checks-out your repository under $GITHUB_WORKSPACE, so your job can access it
+      - uses: actions/checkout@v4

+      # Runs a single command using the runners shell
+      - name: Run a one-line script
+        run: echo Hello, world!

+      # Runs a set of commands using the runners shell
+      - name: Run a multi-line script
+        run: |
+          echo Add other actions to build,
+          echo test, and deploy your project.